GATB/MindTheGap/doc/MindTheGap_insertion_caller.md

     * `-homo-only`: only homozygous insertions are reported (default: not activated).
     * `-max-rep`: maximal repeat size allowed for fuzzy sites  [default '5'].
     * `-het-max-occ`: maximal number of occurrences of a (k-1)mer in the reference genome allowed for heterozyguous insertion breakpoints  [default '1'].
 In order to detect an heterozyguous insertion breakpoints, both flanking k-1-mers, at each side of the insertion site, must have strictly less than this number of occurrences in the reference genome.
 This prevents false positive predictions inside repeated regions.
 Warning : increasing this parameter may lead to numerous false positives (genomic approximate repeats).
     * `-bed`: to limit the find algorithm to particular regions of the genome.
-Can be usefull for exome data.
+This can be usefull for exome data.

 5. **Fill module specific options**